19 Places to Visit in July That Are Actually Worth It (USA)

 New Hampshire has a tiny stretch of coastline but it has SO much to offer.
 I was honestly shocked by how much I loved this hidden gem region last summer.

-My favorite thing about the New Hampshire Seacoast in July is that you can get perfect beach weather and charming coastal vibes without the overwhelming summer crowds of other New England beaches (looking at you, Cape Cod).
+You get perfect beach weather and charming coastal vibes without the overwhelming summer crowds of other New England beaches (looking at you, Cape Cod).

 July is the best time to go lobster fishing near Portsmouth New Hampshire

-Posts to help you plan your trip to the New Hampshire Seacoast:
+Plan your trip to the New Hampshire Seacoast:

 New Hampshire Road Trip: How to Spend 3 Days in the Seacoast Region of NH